sanger-tol/variantcalling/.github/CONTRIBUTING.md

 6. Add sanity checks and validation for all relevant parameters.
 7. Perform local tests to validate that the new code works as expected.
 8. If applicable, add a new test command in `.github/workflow/ci.yml`.
+9. Update MultiQC config `assets/multiqc_config.yml` so relevant suffixes, file name clean up and module plots are in the appropriate order.
+If applicable, add a [MultiQC](https://https://multiqc.info/) module.
+10. Add a description of the output files and if relevant any appropriate images from the MultiQC report to `docs/output.md`.

 ### Default values